-Mark was one of the four evangelists, and one of the 70 disciples (mentioned in Luke 10:1-24).
-Mark was not one of the twelve apostles chosen and invested (ordained) by Jesus.
-After traveling and evangelizing Jews and Gentiles in Anatolia (A.D.
+Mark was one of the four evangelists (i.e. the author of one of the gospels), and one of the 70 disciples (mentioned in Luke 10:1-24).
+Mark was NOT one of the twelve apostles chosen and invested (ordained) by Jesus.
+After traveling and evangelizing Jews and Gentiles in Anatolia, Greece and Dalmatia.
+(A.D.
 41 through A.D.
 43), Mark was sent by Simon Peter and to Alexandria, Egypt and he establish the Church of Alexandria.

 According to Eusebius of Caesarea (in his Ecclesiastical History), Herod Agrippa I, in his first year of reign over the whole of Judea (A.D.
 41), killed James, the son of Zebedee and arrested Saint Simon Peter, planning to kill him after the Passover.
 Peter was saved miraculously by angels, and escaped out of the realm of Herod (Acts 12:1–19).

-Peter fled from Jerusalem went to Antioch, then through Asia Minor (visiting the churches in Pontus, Galatia, Cappadocia, the Roman Province of Asia Minor, and Bithynia, as mentioned in 1 Peter 1:1), and arrived in Rome in the second year of Emperor Claudius (in A.D.
+Peter fled from Jerusalem went to Antioch, then through Asia Minor (visiting the churches in Pontus, Galatia, Cappadocia, Asia, and Bithynia, as mentioned in 1 Peter 1:1), and arrived in Rome in the second year of Emperor Claudius (A.D.
 42; again in Ecclesiastical History).
-Somewhere along the way, Mark joined Simon Peter and traveled with him as a traveling companion and interpreter.
-Again, according to Eusebius (again in his Ecclesiastical History) Mark the Evangelist wrote the Gospel of Mark, before he left for Alexandria in the third year of the Emperor Claudius (in A.D.
+Somewhere on the way, Mark joined up with Simon Peter and then traveled with him an a traveling companion and interpreter.
+According to “unbroken tradition” Mark is understood to have traveled through and evangelized in Dalmatia until he reached the Roman city of Aquileia (located on the northeastern shore of the Adriatic Sea just East of current day Venice.
+Ancient tradition asserts that the see of Aquileia was founded by St. Mark, who was sent there by St. Peter, prior to Mark’s mission to Alexandria.
+Again, according to Eusebius Mark the Evangelist wrote the Gospel of Mark, before he left for Alexandria in the third year of the Emperor Claudius (in A.D.
 43).